nkonghoan/coding_challenge2/PROPOSAL.md

 For this next challenge i think i will divide the steps i will take in solving thise issue into sub-steps

-Based on the given description, it seems that you need to deploy the solutions from your previous coding challenge as a website on an AWS server.
-Here's a suggested plan to approach this exercise:

 ### Step 1: Create a new GitHub Repository:

 ### Step 2: Create the Excel Spreadsheet: